sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 query        |
 -------------|------
-description  | Query expression that describes the events that each monitoring rule should process for the component. required     | true type         | Array example      | {{< language-toggle >}}
+description  | Query expression that describes the events that each monitoring rule should process for the service component. required     | true type         | Array example      | {{< language-toggle >}}